 - Bring together a trusted and vetted team of people with the necessary training, expertise and objectivity to manage and conduct the criminal investigation and/or Child Protection Assessments on a day to day basis.
 N.B.
 Line managers or colleagues of any person implicated in the investigation must not be involved and the involvement of any person from the workplace under investigation must be considered with particular care;

-- Decide whether there is a need for an independent team to investigate the allegations, for example, the NSPCC, particularly where the alleged perpetrators are foster carers, prospective adopters or members of staff employed by a member agency of the Oxfordshire Safeguarding Children Board;
+- Decide, in conjunction with the Local Authority Designated Officer whether there is a need for an independent team to investigate the allegations, for example, the NSPCC, particularly where the alleged perpetrators are foster carers, prospective adopters or members of staff employed by a member agency of the Oxfordshire Safeguarding Children Board;

 - Decide the terms of reference and accountability for the investigating team, including the parameters and timescales of their enquiries/investigation;